OctopusDeploy/People/Site-Reliability-Engineering/L3-Senior-Site-Reliability-Engineer.md

 - I am advanced in my team's domain.
 - I can confidently step outside my own comfort zone and adapt quickly to new technologies.
-- I am able to design interfaces and reusable components for my team.
+- I am able to codify conventions (where appropriate) into my team\'s systems
 - I make appropriate scaling, reliability, and maintenance trade-offs as they occur in practice.
 - I identify, qualify and reduce technical debt as appropriate to my team's priorities.